This is this, and that is that, and now it's my turn to talk.

 Casper's Haunted Christmas - poor Casper, that annoyingly friendly ghost has to scare someone before the big day.
 I'm not even referred to as a friendly ghost, and I would feel bad messing with someone this time of year.

-Children’s Favorites: Christmas Treasure – Barney, Bob the Builder, Angelina Ballerina, and some other cartoon character all celebrating Christmas – hooray!
 Christmas Angel - Fact: I would love it if all of my Christmas wishes would come true.
 I would be rocking a size six bod, baking in my oven that would not burn all of my cranberry bread, and not stepping over the messy debris I ignore in my house.
 Additional Fact: all of my Christmas wishes DON'T come true - but in this movie, they do for Olivia Mead!
+Christmas Bounty - Let's see - Christmas + former-bounty-hunter-turned-mild-mannered-school-teacher = A REALLY good time!!!
+Right?

 Christmas Puppy - Here's a little something you might not have known: puppies fix everything.
 Are you a single parent about to lose your job?
 Get a puppy - or, you know, watch this movie instead.